 Con: Nuke New York (-2pts)

-I get that the filmmakers wanted to stack the deck against the heroes, while making us feel like they were on their own and that they were the only ones capable of making good decisions.
+I get that the filmmakers wanted to stack the deck against the heroes while making us feel like they were on their own and that they were the only ones capable of making good decisions.
 Nonetheless, I thought this was a dumb little sub-plot.
-Nuking the portal was the obvious better option, as it was where the threat was coming from and nuking it would not put countless innocent lives at risk.
+Nuking the portal was obviously the better option, as it was where the threat was coming from, and nuking it would not put countless innocent lives at risk.
 Instead, the filmmakers wanted some generic, cold-hearted world leaders, so that Nick Fury had something to do while the Avengers were saving the planet.